51Degrees/specifications/pipeline-specification/features/pipeline-configuration.md

 that elements and Pipelines can be configured and created using either a pure code approach, or a configuration file.

-For consistency, configuration files should be as similar as possible between languages.
+For consistency, configuration files need to be as similar as possible between languages.

 ## Pipelines

 - During construction, there MUST be the ability to add elements/Engines to Pipelines.
 These will run in sequence in the order they are added.
-- During construction, Pipelines may have the ability to add multiple elements/Engines that will run in parallel (where the language supports this - See [parallel processing](../advanced-features/parallel-processing.md) for a discussion of the complexities this adds).
+- During construction, Pipelines MAY have the ability to add multiple elements/Engines that will run in parallel (where the language supports this - See [parallel processing](../advanced-features/parallel-processing.md) for a discussion of the complexities this adds).